saltedbones/Africology-and-African-American-Studies/pages/graduate.md

 ---
 title: Graduate
-meta-description: >-
+description: >-
   Earn your MA or PhD in African American Studies from Temple University.
 Our faculty edits the prestigious Journal of Black Studies.
-meta-keywords: 'phd in african american studies, ma in african american studies, graduate program in african american studies, temple graduate school'
+keywords: 'phd in african american studies, ma in african american studies, graduate program in african american studies, temple graduate school'
 permalink: /graduate/
 layout: page
 published: true